-How Long Barbiturates Stay in the System
+How Long Do Barbiturates Stay in Your System

-Barbiturate is a drug class, which encompasses numerous different medications.
-As such, there is no one answer to how long barbiturates stay in the system.
-If a person is using one of the common barbiturates, they should be able to look up the specifics on how long that exact medication remains in the system.
+Barbiturate drugs encompass numerous different medications.
+As such, there is no one answer to how long barb medications stay in the system.
+If a person is under the treatment of one of the common barbiturate drugs, they should be able to look up the specifics on how long that exact medication remains in the system.
 When looking at how long these drugs stay in the body, users should consider how long they are detectable through different samples.
 For example, how long barb medications stay in the urine is different from how long they stay in the hair.

 With that said, average detection times for the majority of medications in the barbiturate class are as follows: